Installing and sharing the extension

 Installing ADO Pilot from the Marketplace adds two contributions to your organization:

-• A pull request action menu entry that opens an informational card.
+• A pull request action menu entry that opens a confirmation dialog where you can run an AI review for that pull request.
 See Using the PR action menu.

-• A project administration hub that shows whether reviews are active for the organization, how many subscriptions are running, and a link to the adopilot.dev dashboard.
-See The project admin settings hub.
+• An organization administration hub that shows whether reviews are active for the organization, a Connection health panel listing per-project subscription status, a Run a review form for triggering a review on any open pull request, and a link to the app.adopilot.dev dashboard.
+See The organization admin settings hub.

 The extension does not hold API keys, webhook secrets, or your personal access token (PAT).
 Subscriptions are provisioned by the ADO Pilot backend during onboarding using the PAT you supplied at signup.
-The extension is read-only.
+All configuration happens at app.adopilot.dev; the extension does not write configuration to Azure DevOps.

 Before you install